 Not quite.
 Like coffee, bubble tea’s ingredients might not be so bad on their own, but when they’re loaded with sweetener and artificial flavor, they lose their nutritional value fast.
 “The most nutritious part of bubble tea is the tea itself,” says Hillary Cecere, RD, who is based in Red Bank, New Jersey.
 “But bubble tea is not a healthy way to get the benefits of tea.”

 Bubble tea is made from tea, milk, sugar, and tapioca pearls, per Cecere.
-Let’s start with those “bubbles” found at the bottom of your drink, which are actually round pieces of tapioca.
+Let’s start with those “bubbles” or pearls found at the bottom of your drink, which are actually round pieces of tapioca.
 They’re made from starch extracted from cassava root, a nutty-flavored vegetable that grows in South America.
-And as it turns out, those little balls are loaded with carbs—and not the nutritious, fiber-rich kinds found in whole grains, either.
-Still, you can find plenty of teas with health benefits, however.
+And as it turns out, those little balls contain starchy carbs—and not the nutritious, fiber-rich kinds found in whole grains, either.

 And don’t even get us started on what comes in the extra syrups.
 Thanks to all those processed ingredients, the average 16-ounce bubble tea is usually about 400 calories, according to Cecere, who isn’t a big fan of drinking calories.
 (Plain tea has plenty of health benefits, minus the calories.)

-On top of the high calories and lack of other nutritional value, bubble tea could even shorten your life.
-In 2012, a group of German researchers from the University Hospital Aachen reportedly found traces of aspolychlorinated biphenyls, or PCBs, in tapioca ball samples.
-These cancer-causing chemicals have also been shown to have other adverse health effects on the immune, reproductive, nervous, and endocrine systems.
+On top of the high calories and lack of other nutritional value, bubble tea could have some other ingredients.
+In 2012, a group of German researchers from the University Hospital Aachen reportedly found traces of polychlorinated biphenyls, or PCBs, in tapioca ball samples.
+These potential carcinogens have also been shown to have other adverse health effects on the immune, reproductive, nervous, and endocrine systems.
 But further research found that the chemical compounds found in the tapioca balls were neither chlorinated nor biphenyls—and were considered safe by the Food and Drug Administration.